civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Access

-### Section 5

-Section 5 of the Act and the heading before it are replaced by the following:

-### Section 5

-The head of each government institution shall cause to be published the title and address of the appropriate officer or employee for the government institution to whom requests for access to records under this Part should be sent.

 ### Section 6

-Section 6 of the Act is replaced by the following:
+Section 6 of the English version of the Act is replaced by the following:

 ### Section 6

-A request for access to a record under this Part shall be made in writing to the government institution that has control of the record and shall set out the following information and provide sufficient detail to enable an experienced employee of the institution to identify the record with a reasonable effort:
+A request for access to a record under this Part shall be made in writing to the government institution that has control of the record and shall provide sufficient detail to enable an experienced employee of the institution to identify the record with a reasonable effort.

-the specific subject matter of the request;

-the type of record being requested;

-the period for which the record is being requested or the date of the record.

 ### Section 6.1

+The Act is amended by adding the following after section 6:

+### Section 6.1

-  **(1)** With the Information Commissioner's written approval, the head of a government institution may, before giving a person access to a record or refusing to do so, decline to act on the person's request if, in the opinion of the head of the institution,
+  **(1)** With the Information Commissioner's written approval, the head of a government institution may, before giving a person access to a record or refusing to do so, decline to act on the person's request if, in the opinion of the head of the institution, the request is vexatious, is made in bad faith or is otherwise an abuse of the right to make a request for access to records.

-    the person has already been given access to an identical record or the record may reasonably be accessed by other means;

-    the request is for such a large number of records or necessitates a search through such a large number of records that acting on the request would unreasonably interfere with the operations of the government institution, even with a reasonable extension of the time limit set out in section 7; or

-    the request is vexatious, is made in bad faith or is otherwise an abuse of the right to make a request for access to records.

-  **(1.1)** The head of a government institution is not author­ized under paragraph (1)(a) to decline to act on a person's request for a record for the sole reason that the information contained in it has been published under Part 2.
+  **(1.1)** The head of a government institution is not author­ized under subsection (1) to decline to act on a person's request for a record for the sole reason that the information contained in it has been published under Part 2.

+  **(1.2)** If the head of a government institution communicates with the Information Commissioner to obtain his or her approval to decline to act, the 30-day period set out in section 7 — and any extension to it under section 9 — is suspended during the period beginning on the day on which the head of the institution communicates with the Information Commissioner and ending on the day on which he or she receives the Information Commissioner's decision in writing.

+  **(1.3)** The head of the institution shall give written notice to the person who made the request for access to a record under this Part of the suspension of the period, and of the reasons for the suspension, at the same time as they communicate with the Information Commissioner to obtain his or her approval to decline to act.

+  **(1.4)** If the Information Commissioner refuses to give his or her approval, the head of the institution shall, on receiving the Information Commissioner's decision in writing, give written notice to the person who made the request for access to a record under this Part of the refusal and of the date on which the running of the period resumes in accordance with subsection (1.2).

   **(2)** If the head of a government institution declines to act on the person's request, they shall give the person written notice of their decision to decline to act on the request and their reasons for doing so.

+### Section 6.2

+The portion of section 7 of the Act before paragraph (a) is replaced by the following:

 ### Section 7

+Where access to a record is requested under this Act, the head of the government institution to which the request is made shall, subject to sections 8 and 9, within 30 days after the request is received,

+### Section 7

-  **(1)** Subsections 11(1) to (3) of the Act are replaced by the following:
+  **(1)** Section 11 of the Act is replaced by the following:

 ### Section 11

       **(1)** Subject to this section, a person who makes a request for access to a record under this Part shall pay, at the time the request is made, any application fee of not more than $25, that may be prescribed by regulation.

-      **(2)** The head of the government institution to which the request is made may require, in addition to the fee payable under subsection (1), payment of an amount prescribed by regulation or calculated in the manner prescribed by regulation and may require that the payment be made before access to the record is given.

-  **(2)** Subsection 11(4) of the Act is replaced by the following:

-    **(4)** If the head of a government institution requires a person to pay an amount under subsection (2) in respect of a request for access to a record, the head of the institution may require that a reasonable proportion of that amount be paid as a deposit before the search or production of the record is undertaken or the part of the record is prepared for disclosure.

-  **(3)** The portion of subsection 11(5) of the Act before paragraph (a) is replaced by the following:

-    **(5)** If the head of a government institution requires a person to pay an amount under subsection (2), the head of the institution shall

-  **(4)** Subsection 11(6) of the Act is replaced by the following:

-    **(6)** The head of a government institution to which a request for access to a record is made under this Part may waive the requirement to pay a fee or amount or a part of a fee or amount under this section or may refund a fee or amount or a part of a fee or amount paid under this section.
+      **(2)** The head of a government institution to which a request for access to a record is made under this Part may waive the requirement to pay a fee or a part of a fee under this section or may refund a fee or a part of a fee paid under this section.

 ### Section 8